dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 ## Defer to a Production Job

 :::info [β] Preview Feature
 This is a preview feature in dbt Cloud that depends on net-new functionality in  dbt v0.18.0.
-If you would like to enable this feature in your dbt Cloud account, please contact support.
+If you would like to enable this feature in your dbt Cloud account, please [log in and contact support](https://cloud.getdbt.com/login/).
 :::

 If a job is selected, dbt Cloud will surface the artifacts from its most recent successful run. dbt can then use those artifacts to determine the set of new and modified resources.
 Your job definition can include steps like: